 The following table provides the proposed sampling frequencies according to test method and operational scenario.
-Two days of background sampling will be completed and samples will be collected for Metals, TSP, PM10, and real-time Total-Dust.
-During excavation PM10 will be taken every day and TSP and Metal samples will be taken twice a week for the first week and once per week thereafter using the same PUF sampler.
+Two days of background sampling will be completed and samples will be C ta O

+Test Scenario Pollutant of Analytical Method Frequency Table 2-1: Sampling Frequencies once per week thereafter using the same PUF sampler. aken every day and TSP and Metal samples will be taken twice a week for the first week and collected for Metals, TSP, PM10, and real-time Total-Dust.
+During excavation PM10 will be